hbhasin/Capstone-Project-1/Denver 2016 Bike Share Data Exploration.md

 In this section various linear and non-linear regression models were used to test and train the Trips data that was merged with the weather data to try to predict the number of checkouts based on weather conditions.
 The following regression models with their brief explanation were used in this study:

-•	Linear Regression
+1. Linear Regression
-o	Most widely used statistical and machine learning technique to model relationship between two sets of variables typically using a straight line.
+	1. Most widely used statistical and machine learning technique to model relationship between two sets of variables typically using a straight line.
 Simple to use and fast performance but lacks high accuracy when compared to non-linear models.
-•	Lasso Regression
+1. Lasso Regression
-o	A type of linear regression that uses shrinkage to reduce data values toward the mean.
+	1. A type of linear regression that uses shrinkage to reduce data values toward the mean.
 Well suited for automating feature selection.
-•	Ridge Regression
+1. Ridge Regression
-o	Well suited for data that suffers from multicollinearity, i.e. features with high correlation.
+	1. Well suited for data that suffers from multicollinearity, i.e. features with high correlation.
-•	Bayesian Ridge Regression
+1. Bayesian Ridge Regression
-o	An approach to linear regression in which the statistical analysis is undertaken using Bayesian inference.
+	1. An approach to linear regression in which the statistical analysis is undertaken using Bayesian inference.
-•	Decision Tree Regression
+1. Decision Tree Regression
-o	Uses a tree like structure to derive a final decision on the outcome of the analysis.
+	1. Uses a tree like structure to derive a final decision on the outcome of the analysis.
-•	Random Forest Regression
+1. Random Forest Regression
-o	An ensemble learning method that operates by constructing a multitude of decision trees to arrive at the mean prediction.
+	1. An ensemble learning method that operates by constructing a multitude of decision trees to arrive at the mean prediction.
-•	Extra Trees Regression
+1. Extra Trees Regression
-o	An extremely randomized tree regressor.
+	1. An extremely randomized tree regressor.
 Builds a totally random decision tree.

-•	Nearest Neighbors Regression o	A simple algorithm that uses a similarity measure (e.g. distance between neighbors) to predict the outcome.
+1. Nearest Neighbors Regression
+	1. A simple algorithm that uses a similarity measure (e.g. distance between neighbors) to predict the outcome.

 ## Regression Modeling with Categorical Feature Set
 The Checkout Month, Week Day and Hour numeric variables were converted to categorical features resulting in 45 total features for regression modeling.